 This API ensures that an originator stays informed about the status of their payouts, enhancing their ability to manage and reconcile financial transactions efficiently.

-For Visa B2B Connect, payments may be rejected by the receiving financial institution/receiving participant, or a recall may be accepted by the recipient financial institution.
+For Visa B2B Connect, payments may be rejected by the receiving financial institution/receiving participant.
+Additionally, a recall may be accepted by the recipient financial institution.

-2. Visa notifies the originating entity/sending particpant through the Return Notification API, providing all the details of the returned payout.
+2. Visa Direct notifies the originating entity/sending participant through the Return Notification API, providing all the details of the returned payout.

-3. The originating entity/sending particpant responds back with a simple response acknowledging that the notification was received.
+3. The originating entity/sending participant responds back with a simple response acknowledging that the notification was received.

 Below is a listing of fields included in notifications when Visa or a network partner or wallet partner rejects a payment or if the payment is returned by the recipient’s/beneficiary's bank or wallet provider: